abhx-x11/PyCalcCLI/README.md

 # PyCalcCLI
-A CLI based calculator made in python
+A CLI based calculator made in python which is simple and fast.